-Functional Safety in the automotive industry, part 1: The rise of Cby Bogdan Andone, Senior Software Engineer
+Functional Safety in the automotive industry, part 1: The rise of Cby Bogdan Andone, Technical Architect

 In the 1980s electronically controlled ignition and fuel injection systems were the first major embedded systems deployed for the automotive industry, as ignition and injection analogue units started to be progressively replaced by the more controllable digital alternatives facilitated by the availability of microcontrollers.

 Electronically-controlled ignition and fuel-injection systems were the first major embedded systems deployed in the automotive industry, and originally the acronym ‘ECU’ stood for ‘Engine Control Unit‘.
 Though that definition is still technically valid, it has since been redefined, because of its cross-sector popularity, into the more general ‘Electronic Control Unit‘.

 A modern car is likely to have forty or fifty ECUs, with high-end models reaching a hundred or more.
 These modules are spread over functions from engine management and transmission control to passive safety systems, driver assistance, anti-lock braking, habitat control, infotainment, and navigation, amongst other functions.
 Indeed, it’s estimated that electronics will reach 35% of the average cost of a car by 2020.

 Since the software underpinning these systems tends to be proprietary, it’s difficult to get hard statistics about the programming languages used to create them.
 My own industry experience as an engineer in the automotive sector indicates that C predominates, followed by C++.
 A 2011 VDC Research survey, covering the entire embedded industry, seems to support this: